Bastardo del Grappa: History

 The history of the semi-fat cheese "bastardo" dates back to 800 AD, a time in which it was produced in the pastures of the Veneto region.
-It is so named (bastardo means 'bastard') because of the milk, with the addition of goat's milk in its composition, can not be turned into Morlacco cheese.
+It is so named (bastardo means 'bastard' in Italian) because of the milk, with the addition of goat's milk in its composition, can not be turned into Morlacco cheese.
 Although the story also shows that the name derives from the fact that in the past it was also produced with goat, sheep and cow's milk.

 Areas of production

 Bastardo del Grappa is a product related genuinely to the area of Monte Grappa massif and around Borso del Grappa, Crespano del Grappa, Paderno del Grappa, Possagno, Cavaso del Tomba, Alano di Piave, Quero, Feltre, Seren del Grappa, Arsiè, Cismon del Grappa, San Nazario, Solan, Pove del Grappa, and Romano d'Ezzelino.

 Process of production

 After the milk is collected in the morning, it is left to rest overnight in a cool place.
 The fat is removed in a caldera of copper and the milk mixed, heated to a temperature ranging between 38 and 42 C, all in constant motion.
 Then rennet is added, which helps the whey from the cheese to coagulate into a large, soft ball.
 The procedure continues with the caldera reheated to 40 to 45 C. The curd is then pressed mildly in wooden molds, and purged for 24 hours.

 The dough is then allowed to rest for 2 to 3 days, when it takes a smooth texture.
 The cheese is salted in brine with about 15 kg of salt per hectoliters of water for a period of 4 to 5 days so that the taste is not altered.
 The maturation follows in a suitable room for 25 to 120 days, although it can go on for over a year.
 The weight can vary from 2.5 to 5 kg, the diameter from 25 to 30 cm, and height from 5 to 8 cm.
 The curing also brings changes to the consistency of the dough which becomes grainier depending on its maturity.
 The cheese said "bastard" is of a yellow pale to a light straw color, which can also vary according to its seasoning.